Western wildfires force evacuations in Arizona, California

 Nationally, more than 6,200 wildland firefighters were battling nearly three dozen uncontained fires that had charred over 1 million acres (4,408 square kilometers), according to the National Interagency Fire Center.

-Even in Alaska, forecasters have warned that many fires in the southwest corner of that state have experienced exceptional growth over the last week, which is unusual for that area.
-Southwest Alaska normally experiences shorter periods of high fire danger since intermittent rain can provide relief, but since mid-May the region has been hot and windy, helping to dry out vegetation.
+Even in Alaska, forecasters have warned that many southwestern fires have grown exceptionally over the last week, which is unusual for that area.
+Southwest Alaska normally experiences shorter periods of high fire danger because intermittent rain can provide relief, but since mid-May the region has been hot and windy, helping to dry out vegetation.

-A tundra wildfire has moved closer to the Alaska Native community of St. Mary’s, but mandatory evacuations have not been ordered.
-Firefighters are working to strengthen primary and secondary fire lines protecting St. Mary’s and other nearby communities.
+Favorable weather Monday helped slow progression of a tundra wildfire just over 3 miles (4.8 kilometers) away from an Alaska Native village.
+Moderate temperatures and a shift in the wind that had been driving the fire toward St. Mary’s will allow firefighters to directly attack the flames and increase protections for the Yup’ik community.

+The lightning-sparked fire is estimated at about 193 square miles (500 square kilometers).
+It’s burning dry grass and shrubs in southwest Alaska’s mostly treeless tundra.

-In California, evacuation orders were in place Monday for remote homes near a wildfire that flared up over the weekend northeast of Los Angeles near the Pacific Crest Trail in the San Gabriel Mountains.
+In California, evacuation were ordered for about 300 remote homes near a wildfire that flared up over the weekend in forest land northeast of Los Angeles near the Pacific Crest Trail in the San Gabriel Mountains.

-The blaze saw renewed growth Sunday afternoon and by nighttime had scorched about 1.5 square miles (3.88 square km) of pine trees and dry brush, officials said.
+The blaze saw renewed growth Sunday afternoon and by midday Monday had scorched about 1.5 square miles (3.9 square km) of pine trees and dry brush, said fire spokesperson Dana Dierkes.

+“The fuel is very dry, so it acts like a ladder, carrying flames from the bottom of the trees to the very top,” Dierkes said.
+Crews were also contending with unpredictable winds that were expected to strengthen later in the day, she said.

-Aside from mandatory evacuations for some residents, the remainder of the mountain town of Wrightwood, with about 4,500 residents, was under an evacuation warning.
+Aside from mandatory evacuations for some, the remainder of the mountain town of Wrightwood, with about 4,500 residents, was under an evacuation warning.
 Several roads also were closed.

-To the west in Los Angeles County, firefighters quickly corralled a wildfire that erupted Sunday in foothills above Duarte.
-No homes were threatened.

 Fire conditions were elevated because of warm and dry weekend weather across Southern California.
 Monday was expected to be cooler, but another heatwave was expected at midweek, the National Weather Service said.